kubevirt/project-infra/docs/membership-policy.md

 This document outlines the various responsibilities of the maintainer role in KubeVirt CI.

-KubeVirt CI maintainers are community members that have access to CI infrastructure.
+KubeVirt CI maintainers are community members that can control CI infrastructure.

 ## Requirements